Endogenous structural transformation in economic development: Competitive equilibrium

 \subsection{Transformation region and comparative structural advantage}

-The structural equilibrium tells us how an optimal economic structure is determined for the given $(t,k)$.
+The switching equilibrium tells us how an optimal economic structure is determined for the given $(t,k)$.
 We now consider the issue of finding the set of capital intensities to support structural transformation.
 Specifically, let $\mathscr{E}_i \in \mathcal{I}_{\mathscr{E}}$ be the economic structure prior to time $t$.
-We define the transformation region of capital intensities from $\mathscr{E}_i$ as follows: \footnote{When $\eta_{ij}(t)\equiv 0$, we can make use of equation \eqref{sec5.struct.equil.equ4} and define transformation regions and no-transformation regions in a similar way.}
+We define the transformation region of capital intensities from $\mathscr{E}_i$ as follows.

 \noi ${\cal S}_i(t)$ is a closed subset of $(0, \infty)$ and represents a set of capital intensities with which the social planner should transform the economic structure away from $\mathscr{E}_i$.
 Consider an economic structure $\mathscr{E}_j$, which is different from $\mathscr{E}_i$, and define